Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Simulation study

-We note that, at each frequency, the FDR for the Peak SNR statistic initially decreases sharply, and then flattens out.
-In contrast, the FDR for the Full-Sky statistic decreases more gradually, but continues to decline steadily.
-As a result, the Peak SNR FDR is lower than the Full-Sky FDR, for small $N$ and trend reverses at higher $N$.
-This is particularly evident for an injection SNR of 5.
-However, the trend on high $N$ is not a concern, since, in practice, only a small number of candidates per frequency can be followed up making the effect at large $N$ irrelevant.
+In contrast, the FDR for the full-sky statistic decreases more gradually, but continues to decline monotonically.
+In the limit $N\rightarrow$ (total number of pixels in a realization), the full-sky FDR approaches zero, since following up all pixels guarantees that at least one pixel lies within the diffraction-limited region around the injection, resulting in a 100\% detection rate.
+As a result, the peak SNR statistic yields lower FDR than full-sky method at small $N$, while the trend reverses at larger values of $N$.
+This effect is particularly pronounced for an injection SNR of 5.
+However, the large-$N$ behavior is not of practical relevance, as realistic searches can only follow up a limited number of candidates per frequency.

-Now we can utilize the Peak SNR statistic, which is immune to correlation among sky directions, to identify the top, say $ x\% $ or $ N $, candidates.
+Now we can utilize the peak SNR statistic, which is immune to correlation among sky directions, to identify the top, say $ x\% $ or $ N $, candidates.
 The reduction in trial factors and the computational savings from identifying candidates linked to the same root cause may allow us to follow up on more uncorrelated samples, ultimately leading to a significant decrease in the FDR.

 If we decide to follow only one candidate per frequency, the number of follow-up candidates identified could be increased using the method described in the~\cite{ASAF_O1-O3,LIGOScientific:2025bkz} search paper.
 Alternatively, if we allow any number of candidates from any frequency, then $ x\% $ from all frequency-peak pairs, which are immune to correlated samples, can be used to identify candidates following the method prescribed in the previous section.